- June 29 - July 19

 Other Countries: Most campers will not require a visa to visit Costa Rica.
 For more information, we recommend you contact the Costa Rican embassy in your home country.

-Bold Earth carefully researches possible health risks as part of our trip planning for the exact destinations we visit on Costa Rica Classic.
-Bold Earth visits well established tourist locations.
+Bold Earth carefully researches possible health risks as part of our trip planning for the exact destinations we visit on Epic Costa Rica.
+Bold Earth visits well-established tourist locations.
 For most campers, standard vaccinations are sufficient for travel in Costa Rica.

 For more information, please consult your family physician or local travel clinic.
 The day-to-day Costa Rica Active itinerary on the website can be printed show to your travel clinic or family physician.